What is Autism?

 Sensory sensitivity/processing difficulties - People with autism may experience sensory sensitivity and processing in unique ways, which can appear in one or more of the five senses – sight, sound, smell, touch and taste.
 A person with autism’s senses may be intensified (hyper-sensitive) or under-sensitive (hypo-sensitive).
 People with unique sensory sensitivity/processing may also find it harder to use their body awareness system.
 This system tells us where our bodies are, so for those with reduced body awareness, it can be harder to navigate rooms avoiding obstructions, stand at an appropriate distance from other people and carry out ‘fine motor’ tasks such as tying shoelaces.

 Special interests - Many people with autism have intense special interests, often from a fairly young age.
 These can change over time or be lifelong, and can be anything from art or music, to trains or computers.
 And we love this at Crocus Fields!
 We celebrate this, whilst trying to open up new horizons for our young people.

 Learning disabilities - Some people with autism may experience learning difficulties, meaning that they learn things differently to other people.
 As with autism, people can have different ‘degrees’ of learning disability.
 A learning disability can affect all aspects of someone’s life: from learning in school, to preparing a meal.
 At Crocus Fields we recognise the uniqueness of the individual.
 There is no failure here.
 Each young person's potential is different, and we know that.
 One young person's successes are different to the next.
 And that's fantastic.

-At the same time as recognising the special needs and difficulties that are shared by young people with autism it is essential that we keep to the forefront of our minds the individuality of each child.
-At Crocus Fields, we devise a highly individualised programme of care and experiences for each young person.
+At the same time as recognizing the special needs and difficulties that are shared by young people with autism it is essential that we keep to the forefront of our minds the individuality of each child.
+At Crocus Fields, we devise a highly individualized programme of care and experiences for each young person.
 This takes account of their strengths, interests, needs and choice.